wekiwork/moorexa-installer/readme.md

 ```
 3. You should at least have php 7.2 installed.
 4. Copy the code below to start installation;

 ```bash
 php -r "copy('https://installer.wekiwork.com/script', 'installer.php');"; php installer.php;
 ```
-	You can replace 'master' with a version number if you want to.

 5. Paste command copied into your terminal and hit the ENTER key to start operation.
 6. Wait for the process to finish
 7. Enjoy building with PHP on Moorexa..